Sonali-Kumar/Sonali-Kumar/README.md

 - 👋 Hi, I’m @Sonali-Kumar
-- 👀 I’m interested in growing myself
+- 👀 I’m interested in People Analytics
-- 🌱 I’m currently learning SQL, Power BI, and Emotional Intelligence
+- 🌱 I’m currently learning SQL, Tableau, PowerBI in my free time
-- 💞️ I’m looking to collaborate on new projects - fairly new to this platform
+- 💞️ I’m looking to collaborate on new projects, focusing on Organization Development, Employee Development, Health & Wellness.
-- 📫 How to reach me
+- 📫 You can connect with me on LinkedIn:https://www.linkedin.com/in/kumar-sonali/

 <!---
 Sonali-Kumar/Sonali-Kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.